ryu1kn/vscode-annotator/README.md

 ## Configurations

 * `annotator.annotationColumnWidth`: Width of the annotation column
+* `annotator.annotationCommitColorRange`: Range of colors to be used for coloring each commit
+* `annotator.annotationCommitColorBandWidth`: Width of the commit color band
 * `annotator.annotationFontColor`: Font color of the annotation text
 * `annotator.annotationHighlightColor`: Highlight color when hovering over the annotation text
 * `annotator.annotationTooltipWidth`: Width of the annotation tooltip